PEXANE2/azure-docs.tr-tr/articles/service-fabric/service-fabric-backup-restore-service-trigger-restore.md

 FailureError            :
 ```

-Geri yüklemeyi tetiklemek için yedeklerden birini seçin. Örneğin, olağanüstü durum kurtarma için geçerli yedekleme aşağıdaki yedekleme olabilir:
+Geri yüklemeyi tetiklemek için Yedeklerden birini seçin. Örneğin, olağanüstü durum kurtarma için geçerli yedekleme aşağıdaki yedekleme olabilir:

 ```
 BackupId                : b0035075-b327-41a5-a58f-3ea94b68faa4